 See All Games →

-How to bring it up with your partner
+How to bring it up

 The wrong way: "I want arcade games at our wedding."
 The right way: let the idea sell itself.